phadej/grunt-literate/tasks-literate-js.md

 });
 ```

-The source will be parsed as JavaScript, and `/** ... ` comments extracted to the destionation file.
+The source will be parsed as JavaScript, and `/** ... ` comments extracted to the destination file.
 This example uses markdown, but you are free to use any format, or even just plain text.

 ### Options